r28112072-rgb/upcount/README.md

 | FSC-147 | Val | 1,286 | 13.62 | 60.07 |
 | FSC-147 | Test | 1,190 | 12.39 | 100.89 |
 | CARPK | Test | 459 | 6.27 | 8.79 |

-The FSC-147 model is reference-free but not zero-shot: it is trained on the FSC-147 train split.
-The reported CARPK result uses CARPK fine-tuning.

 ## Acknowledgements